Hotel Management - My Biggest Mistake

 This leads to the question: How vulnerable are you with your team?

-Let me share my biggest mistake in hotel operations that occurred about 12 years ago when I was working at the front desk.
+My biggest mistake in hotel operations occurred about 12 years ago when I was working at the front desk.

-By 10:30 PM, I had only two arrivals left, one being the bridal suite, and the other a standard two queen room booked via Expedia.
-Moments later, the wedding couple walked through the door, looking stunning in their tuxedo and wedding dress.
+By 10:30 PM, I had only two arrivals left: the bridal suite and a standard two-queen room booked via Expedia.
+Moments later, the wedding couple walked through the door, looking stunning in their tuxedos and dresses.
 I checked them in quickly, knowing the wonderful surprise that awaited them.

-Now, it was time for me to hand over the shift to the night colleague.
-With only one arrival left, I had nothing significant to report, except for the heartwarming encounter I had with the bride and groom.
+It was time to hand over the shift to the night colleague.
+With only one arrival left, I had nothing significant to report, except for my heartwarming encounter with the bride and groom.
 I went home, feeling content after a long day's work.

 Suddenly, my phone buzzed with a call, waking me up from my sleep.

-My colleague informed me that the wedding couple was at the front desk, waiting to check-in.
+My colleague informed me that the wedding couple was at the front desk, waiting to check in.
 The system, however, showed that they were already checked in.
 I couldn't believe it.
-I personally checked in that couple into their room at 10:30 PM, how could this be?
+I personally checked that couple into their room at 10:30 PM, how could this be?
 I asked if they had checked the guests' IDs, hoping there was some mistake.

 Unfortunately, there was no error.